 February 1 to February 29 at 5 p.m.

 A jury of civic leaders and literary experts select, through a blind judging process, up to ten poems each year for imprint in the city’s sidewalks.

 In April, to coincide with National Poetry Month, the poems are published online and the winners are interviewed and get to read their poems on local KYMN radio.
 Beginning in May, as soon as weather permits, poems are installed in sidewalks throughout the community.

 A celebratory Capstone Event is held the third Thursday of August in Northfield’s downtown Bridge Square.

 In 2011, nine poems were chosen; in 2012, ten; in 2013, eight; in 2014, ten; and in 2015, nine.
 So far, these 46 winning poems can be found in one hundred and sixty different locations, throughout the historical downtown area and increasingly along safe pathways to schools and in residential neighborhoods.

-In 2012, a printed b(PDF)rochure identified the locations of the poems in the downtown area.
-In 2014 an interactive Map showing all the locations of all the poems was begun.
-It is brought up to date as new poems are installed.
+The interactive map shows all the locations of all the poems was begun.
+It is updated as new poems are installed.

-As a bonus for Northfield residents, anyone wishing to have a poem installed on their own property, the installation stamps of the winning poems are available for use for a nominal fee.
+As a bonus for Northfield residents, anyone wishing to have a poem installed on their own property, the installation stamps of the winning poems are available for use with a damage deposit.
 Interested persons should contact the Public Works Department at 507-645-3020 for information about using a stamp on private property.